BBischof/bbischof.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 This is the personal site of Bryan Bischof.
 Mostly math and mathematical perspectives.

 He is the person who created [quasiCoherent Labs](www.quasicoherentlabs.com).

 He does the [github](www.github.com/bebischof) thing, the [bl.ocks](http://bl.ocks.org/BBischof) thing, the [Twitter](https://twitter.com/BEBischof) thing, and other things...

-He is a transectional feminist.
+He is a intersectional feminist.